eric8979/front-to-back/README.md

-# Test App
+# Deploy Test (JS)

-This repo is for testing JS app Deploy.
+This repo is for testing Web-App Deploy written in JavaScript.